 These numbers will update in realtime as your event proceeds.

-Note: You watching your own stream will not count towards your event's analytics (unless you are logged out).
+If you watch your own stream, that view will not count towards your event's analytics (unless you are logged out).